Miami Hotel and Restaurant Management Programs

 Bachelor of Science in Culinary Arts and Food Service Management

 In the first 2 years of this program, students earn an Associate in Science degree in culinary arts.
 The remaining 2 years include required courses such as food service management systems, advanced food service operation, hospitality marketing, and a hospitality management seminar.
-Students also pick a culinary/hospitality concentration, along with a selection of either culinary/hospitality electives, a second concentration, study abroad, or an internship.
+Students also complete 18 credits of electives.

 Bachelor of Science in Hotel/Lodging Management

-Students in this 4-year program choose a concentration, such as resort management, international hospitality, entrepreneurship, casino/gaming, or food/beverage management.
-Major courses that explore aspects of both food and hospitality services are also completed, and an internship is required at a local hotel or lodging enterprise.
-To complete their studies, individuals can opt for a second concentration, hospitality electives, an additional internship, or study abroad.
+Students in this 4-year program explore aspects of both food and hospitality services are also completed, and an internship is required at a local hotel or lodging enterprise.
+The international hotel operations course includes a week-long travel experience in a foreign country.
+To complete their studies, individuals can opt for hospitality electives, an additional internship, or study abroad.

 Bachelor of Science in Baking/Pastry Arts and Food Service Management

 The first 2 years of this program are spent earning an Associate in Science degree in baking and pastry arts.
-In the final 2 years, students select a culinary hospitality concentration; one option is resort management and casino and gaming operations.
-Students also take major courses in food service operations, marketing, and management, as well as professional courses in accounting, finance, and law as they pertain to the hospitality industry.
+In the second 2 years, students take major courses in food service operations, marketing, and management, as well as professional courses in accounting, finance, and law as they pertain to the hospitality industry.
 Internships and study abroad are available.

 Bachelor of Science in Restaurant, Food/Beverage Management

-This 193-credit program trains students in the leadership, financial, and critical thinking skills needed to manage a food services operation.
+This 183.25-credit program trains students in the leadership, financial, and critical thinking skills needed to manage a food services operation.
 Major courses cover all aspects of food and beverage service, including cuisines, spirits/mixology, operations, sanitation, safety, and purchasing; this curriculum results in industry certifications in responsible alcohol service, sanitation, and bartending.
-Students also choose a concentration, in which they take 3 classes.
 The program's internship takes place at a facility owned by the school or at a partner property.

-Bachelor of Science in Travel/Tourism and Hospitality Management
+Bachelor of Science in Tourism and Hospitality Management

 This program major includes several geography courses, management training, a hospitality management seminar, and international tourism policies.
-A required internship includes a Familiarization Tour in which each student develops, budgets, researches, and guides a tour to an international or domestic destination.
-Students also take 3 courses in a chosen concentration area.
+An internship is required.
+As a class project, students will work on a Familiarization Tour in which each student helps to develop, budget, research, and plan a tour to an international or domestic destination.

 Miami Dade College

-Both of the hospitality management associate's degree programs offered at this school's Wolfson campus may transfer to 4-year schools.
+Both of the hospitality management associate's degree programs offered at this school's Wolfson, North and Kendall campuses may transfer to 4-year schools.
 To graduate from either of these programs, students must pass a computer competency test.

 Associate in Arts in Hospitality Administration/Travel and Tourism Management

-The major courses in this degree program include financial accounting, safety/sanitation, marketing, human resource management, risk management, convention services, and menu/facilities planning, in addition to management courses aimed at food/beverages and restaurants.
-Students also complete general education courses and complete a co-op work experience.
+The major topics in this degree program include financial accounting, safety/sanitation, marketing, human resource management, risk management, convention services, and menu/facilities planning, in addition to management courses aimed at food/beverages and restaurants.
+Students also complete general education courses and a co-op work experience.

 Associate in Science in Hospitality and Tourism Management

-This 60-credit program includes major courses such as managerial accounting, marketing, human relations/supervision development, food/beverage management, front office procedures, convention management, customer service, hotel promotion, and supervisory housekeeping.
+This 60-credit program includes major courses such as managerial accounting, marketing, human resources, supervision development, food/beverage management, front office procedures, risk management, dining room service, and supervisory housekeeping.
 Practical training is provided through 2 co-op work experiences.
 Other requirements include English, speech, psychology, and math.

-St. Thomas University is located about 15 miles north of Miami and offers bachelor's degrees in tourism and hospitality management.
-Broward College is also situated north in Fort Lauderdale, about 28 miles from Miami, and offers associate's degrees in culinary arts management and hospitality/tourism management.
+Broward College is situated north in Fort Lauderdale, about 28 miles from Miami, and offers associate's degrees in culinary arts management and hospitality/tourism management.